fieldtrip/website/reference/ft_plot_mesh.md

    'vertexsize'   = scalar or vector with the size for each vertex (default = 10) 'unit'         = string, convert to the specified geometrical units (default = []) 'maskstyle',   = 'opacity' or 'colormix', if the latter is specified, opacity masked color values
-                    are converted (in combination with a background color) to rgb.
+                    are converted (in combination with a background color) to RGB.
 This bypasses openGL functionality, which behaves unpredictably on some platforms (e.g. when using software opengl)